 Kabwata Cultural Village

 The Kabwata Visual Arts and Cultural Association, KAVICA, was established in 1974 and currently has 120 subscribed members.
-A popular Lusaka attraction for traditional Zambian artefacts to take home as souvenirs and gifts.
-Other works are beads, drums, spears, walking sticks, african printed fabrics, tie-dye and batiks.
-The cultural village has a restaurant called Tigwilizane which is an uncommercialised traditional restaurant consisting all main Zambian delicacies like ifisashi.
+It's a popular Lusaka attraction where visitors can find traditional Zambian artefacts to take home as souvenirs and gifts.
+Other works are beads, drums, spears, walking sticks, African printed fabrics, tie-dye and batiks.
+The cultural village has a restaurant called Tigwilizane which is an uncommercialised traditional restaurant with all the main Zambian delicacies such as ifisashi.

 Self help association in Lusaka, Zambia